nowarp/nowarp.github.io/docs/hacking/custom-detector.md

 ```

 ### Testing the detector
-To run Misti with only your new detector, use the `--detectors` option, specifying the path to the detector and the Detector class name: `npx misti path/to/your/tact.config.json --detectors path/to/implicitInit.ts:ImplicitInit`.
+To run Misti with only your new detector, use the `--detectors` option, specifying the path to the detector and the Detector class name: `misti path/to/your/tact.config.json --detectors path/to/implicitInit.ts:ImplicitInit`.

 That's a good way to test the detector on the first run.
 You could also use the `--verbose` CLI option and set the environment variable `MISTI_TRACE=1` to facilitate debugging.